profganderson/School/IS 401 - Systems Design and Analysis/Notes/Gratitude Moments.md

 #### October 6, 2015
 I am grateful for the happiness I feel in my life and the guidance I receive to make me a better person to those around me.

+#### October 8, 2015
+I am grateful for a family that loves me - especially parents that love and care for me.